 The slope of the top tube is the result of mistakenly cutting the seat tube too short — the seat tube length was supposed to be 46cm (with sloping top tube), but ended up being about 38cm (exactly less about the length of a Stanley tape measure…).
 Hence, a long seatpost was fitted.

 The frame was sent to Joe Bell for paint (Imron #51078) in the late Fall of 2002.
 Due to a high work load at Joe Bell Professional Bicycle Refinishing, I did not receive it back from paint until March 2003.
 But, it was worth the wait:

 The frame was built up with a full Dura-Ace 7700-series group.
 Wheels were hand-built by Colorado Cyclist with Mavic CXP-33, red-anodized rims, DT Swiss spokes, and the Dura-Ace hubs I sent them.
-Of course, now all my wheels are built by Paul Wyganowski or Andy Tetmeyer (Hed) or myself (depending on availability and willingness).
+Of course, now all my wheels are built by Paul Wyganowski or Andy Tetmeyer (Hed) or myself.